project8/bulletAnt/Tutorial/README.md

 "Write to YAML" button, and pick up later by pressing the "Load From YAML" button, which launches a file dialog of your directory system.

 **Refresh Plot:**
  Redraws plot, zooms in to lower left hand corner.
-May be removed in future versions.

 **Sliders:**
  Pair of double sliders, for the X and Y axes, respectively.
 Grabbing the center of the slider button and dragging will slide your focus along the XY axes.
 If you grab the